 Documents you will receive

-Once the registration is completed, the registrar will issue the following forms:
+Once the registration is completed, you will receive:

-- a form GR021 giving permission for the body to be buried or for an application for cremation to be made (if the body is to be cremated, the GP or hospital will arrange for a second doctor to sign the cremation certificate)
+- a GRO21 form GR021 giving permission for the body to be buried or for an application for cremation to be made

-You’ll be able to buy one or more Death Certificates at this time.
+You’ll be able to buy one or more death certificates at the time of registration.
 These will be needed by the executor or administrator when sorting out the deceased person's affairs.

 For deaths registered after 17 December 2012, a short form of death certificate is available.
 The short death certificate will not show the cause of death.